react-navigation/react-navigation.github.io/versioned_docs/version-6.x/drawer-navigator.md

 You also need to install [`react-native-gesture-handler`](https://docs.swmansion.com/react-native-gesture-handler/) and [`react-native-reanimated`](https://docs.swmansion.com/react-native-reanimated/).

-If you have a Expo managed project, in your project directory, run:
+If you have an Expo managed project, in your project directory, run:

 ```sh
 expo install react-native-gesture-handler react-native-reanimated